-The newest drug that has hit American shores is stronger than heroin, extremely cheap and currently legal.
+The newest drug that has hit American shores is stronger than heroin, extremely cheap, and currently legal.
 Here’s everything you need to know about Pink.

 Pink is another new drug that falls into the category of synthetic opiates.
-This mean that while it’s chemical structure and effects are similar to other opiates like heroin and morphine, it was created in a laboratory to mimic or heighten the effects of the other drugs.
+This means that while its chemical structure and effects are similar to other opiates like heroin and morphine, it was created in a laboratory to mimic or heighten the effects of the other drugs.
 U-47700 is the drug’s formal name, and it falls squarely into this category.
-The drug is also 7 times more potent than morphine, and has already been responsible for numerous deaths.
+The drug is also 7 times more potent than morphine and has already been responsible for numerous deaths.
 Many of the synthetic opiates that have made it into the news fall into a similar category – cheap and extremely potent.
 In addition to the extremely high chance of overdose, these drugs have limited testing in humans – making them even more dangerous.

 Many synthetic drugs also present another problem – they are technically legal until the DEA reclassifies them.
-This is because of the differences in their chemical structures to pre-existing drugs.
+This is because of the differences in their chemical structures from pre-existing drugs.
 Until the DEA specifically makes them illegal, they operate in a legal grey area which makes it extremely easy to purchase and find them online.

 What is Pink?

 Pink was developed in the 1970s and has not had much popularity since then.
-Recently however, there has been an influx of the drug in American cities.
+Recently, however, there has been an influx of the drug in American cities.
 There were two 8th grade boys found dead in September, which brought the drug into public awareness.
-The drug is called Pink not for it’s color, but because the doses required for it’s effects are so low that users will use their pinkies to snort it.
+The drug is called Pink not for its color, but because the doses required for its effects are so low that users will use their pinkies to snort it.

 U-47700 can be taken orally, it can be snorted and it can also be injected.
 There is a high potential for overdose with all of these routes of administration.
 The drug carries more risks than other opiates as well because of how quickly the effects hit and then leave the user.
 This can cause users to take more of the drug and reach fatal levels accidentally.